EvanOxfeld/until-stream/README.md

 --------------------------------------
 </pre>
 read() and pipe() are implemented with some limitations.
-For example, Until-Stream supports piping to only a single destination stream.
+For example, UntilStream supports piping to only a single destination stream.

 ## Installation